heptarch/heptarch.github.io/drafts/tarkovsky.md

 room itself, and a Schlage for the filing cabinet I was to have access to.
 She left as abruptly as she had arrived.
-I found myself alone once more, with the smell of anise and the moon, I sensed, laughing invisibly above.
+I found myself alone with the smell of anise and a feeling that the moon was laughing, invisibly, far above.
 After two aimless weeks in Via di San Niccolò, one signature would change my life.

 <p align="center">